J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 <img src="https://github.com/J4n-M44rt3n/J4n-M44rt3n_github.io/blob/master/images/winobox-2.png" width="320" height="240" />
 #
 **Winogradsky enclosure with nutrient gradient**<BR>
 Time permitted, I will start working on a second Winogradsky jar based design.
-This one will have a pump on either side to allow the introduction of nutrients.
+This one will have a peristaltic pump on either side to allow the introduction of nutrients.
 Or additional microorganisms.
 Or harmful substances.
 <BR><BR><a href="#top">*top of page*</a>
 #
 # Slime mold arena<a id="sma"></a><BR>